LukasArana/RuinedBet/ReadMe.txt

 //READ ME FILE

-Joanes De Miguel, Asier Mayoz, Lukas Arana and Alexander Diez; Team Lagu
+Joanes De Miguel, Asier Mayoz, Lukas Arana and Alexander Diez; Team Lagu For testing the code: To use the User view, create an account.
+To use the Admin view, username:admin password:admin

 To do this first iteration of the bet&ruin project, we've done 6 tasks, which are create questions, browse questions, Sign-up, Log-in, create a new event and set a fee.